Machine processing methods increase occupational health and safety on a network operator’s construction sites

 Conclusion on the two methods

-The two mechanical pile breaking methods have the advantage that a large part of the manual processing with the pneumatic hammer can be dispensed with.
-On one hand, this means that fewer staff are required and, on the other, employees are not exposed to noise and exhaust fumes.
-Noise measurements on the construction site have shown that Brextor, for example, is significantly quieter than conventional manual breaking.
+The two mechanical pile head processing methods have the advantage that a large part of the manual processing with the pneumatic hammer can be dispensed with.
+On the one hand, this means that fewer staff are required and, on the other, employees are not exposed to noise and exhaust fumes.
+Noise measurements on the construction site have shown that the Brextor, for example, is significantly quieter than conventional manual chiseling.

 Convincing test run

-The tests with Pile-Breaker and Brextor were so successful that the company TenneT has decided to authorise pile breaking only with non-manually guided work equipment in future.
-“HSE guidelines stipulate that manual processing may only be used in justified exceptional cases.
-The advantages of automated processing are obvious.
-It minimises the risk of accidents at work and protects employees from HAVS, which is hazardous to health.
-If there is a technical solution to prevent accidents at work and reduce the exposure of workers to vibrations, this should be favoured.
-In compliance with Section 2 (1) of the Construction Site Ordinance in conjunction with the principles formulated in Section 4 (Paragraphs 1 to 5) of the Occupational Health and Safety Act, manual breaking should only be used in exceptional cases on all construction sites in Germany.
+The tests with Pile-Breaker and Brextor were so successful that the company TenneT has decided to only allow pile capping with non-manually guided work equipment in future.
+“HSE guidelines stipulate that manual processing is only permitted in justified exceptional cases.
+The advantages of mechanical processing are obvious.
+It minimizes the risk of accidents at work and protects employees from HAVS, which is hazardous to health.
+If there is a technical solution to prevent accidents at work and reduce the exposure of workers to vibrations, this should be preferred.
+In compliance with § 2 (1) of the Construction Site Ordinance in conjunction with the principles formulated in § 4 (para.
+1 to 5) of the Occupational Health and Safety Act, manual chiselling should only be used in exceptional cases on all construction sites in Germany.
 The consequences for individuals, society and companies if employees are absent or suffer an accident at work due to HAVS are too high.
-This decision has been enshrined in the company’s HSE guidelines and is therefore binding for all future projects,” says Christoph Brüggemann, HSE expert at TenneT.
+This decision was anchored in the company’s HSE guidelines and is therefore binding for all future projects,” says Christoph Brüggemann, HSE expert at TenneT.

-Dominik Gorgulla, the project manager responsible for TenneT’s West Coast project, confirms the positive experience with the new pile breaking methods.
+Dominik Gorgulla, the project manager responsible for TenneT’s West Coast project, confirms the positive experience with the new pile head processing methods.
 “We want to protect the health of our employees and reduce the number of accidents at work.
-For this reason, the project has decided that only mechanised work will be permitted in future.
-The two mechanical pile breaking methods not only have the advantage of being safer and healthier for the employees, they also have other advantages.
-Machine processing of the piles is much faster and the material can be placed directly into the clean layer using the milling method, so that the bulky concrete parts do not have to be reduced in size and disposed of.
-This also saves on transport to the landfill and the need to bring in replacement material.”
+For this reason, the project has decided that in future only mechanical work will be permitted.
+The two mechanical pile head processing methods not only have the advantage of being safer and healthier for the employees, they also have other advantages.
+Machine processing of the piles is much faster and the material can be inserted directly into the clean layer using the milling method, so that the bulky concrete parts do not have to be reduced in size and disposed of.
+This also saves on transportation to the landfill and the need to bring in replacement material.”

-“The two mechanical pile breaking methods not only have the advantage of being safer and healthier for employees, but also have other benefits.”
+“The two mechanical pile head processing methods not only have the advantage that they are safer and healthier for the employees, but also have other advantages.”

 (Dominik Gorgulla, TenneT)